Italy Weather in August

 Is August a good time to visit Italy?

 Hotel prices can escalate, especially in coastal areas like Cinque Terre, Elba, the Amalfi Coast, Puglia and the Tremiti Islands.
-In popular resorts and major cities booking ahead is advisable.
-Traffic can be heavy on main roads throughout August and appalling in city centres.
+In popular resorts and major cities reservation ahead is advisable.
+Traffic can be heavy on main roads throughout August and appalling in city centers.

-That said, the weather is entirely favourable.
+That said, the weather is entirely favorable.
 Temperatures are quite hot, especially in central and southern regions with hardly any rain.

 Average rainfall in Italy in August

-August is generally a relatively dry month in Italy, particularly compared to spring and autumn.
+August is generally a relatively dry month in Italy, particularly compared to spring and fall.

 In northern cities like Milan and Venice, August has low rainfall.
-The average rainfall in Milan is around 66 mm (2.6 inches), while Venice receives an average of 66 mm (2.6 inches).
+The average rainfall in these cities is around 2.6 inches (66 mm).

-In central Italy, cities like Rome and Florence will only receive around 14 mm (0.6 inches) of rain all month, whilst Florence receives around 26 mm (1 inch).
+In central Italy, cities like Rome and Florence will only receive around 0.6 inches (14 mm) of rain all month, whilst Florence receives around 1 inch (26 mm).

 In Naples, Sicily, and other southern regions, August tends to have lower rainfall levels.
-Naples receives an average rainfall of approximately 14 mm (0.6 inches), while Sicily sees around 8 mm (0.3 inches) of rainfall.
+Naples receives an average rainfall of approximately 0.6 inches (14 mm), while Sicily sees around 0.3 inches (8 mm) of rainfall.

 bridge-naviglio-canal-milan-italy-shutterstock_215803660